The stain of sliding cloud and sea...

 When viewing Laubies' oils on coated paper, mounted, or glued on stretched Belgian linen (maroufle sur toile), one should try (if allowed) to examine the backs in order to the see their manner of construction – it's very revealing.
 The general procedure is known as marouflage.
 In the past two years I have personally done at least fifty specifically "oil on coated paper" paintings, but I haven't mounted a single work.
 I'm doubtful if anyone could do it here (in Singapore or Malaysia), which urges me to learn how to do it myself (from who?), or win someone else's expert services.
 But there's another problem with mounting works: the storage space requirement increases fifty fold.
 So I keep them in rolls, around ten to a tube.

 When painted paper is glued and pressed on tightly stretched canvas (i.e. canvas stretched on a wooden frame) it acquires an altogether firmer support.
 In 1985 in Kerala, India, René disclosed a few important points to me.
 "The paintings look different after mounting", he explained, "after that, I sometimes work on them more."
 He said, "The finished paintings are as tight as a drum" and he grinned like a child as he flicked his finger enjoying the imagined timbre evoked....
 So, perhaps one can imagine how charmed I was some twenty years later one cold wet February day in Paris when I held Laubies' well-mounted works in my hands and examined them carefully—front, sides and back.
-For until that day at Margaron's place, I'd hardly seen a Laubies finished product, only uncropped papers in the semi-finished state—though witnessed on-site at the places where he painted them, in Jaganath Puri and Varkala in India.
-Each stretched frame, then, has to be built exactly to the size of the painting it supports.
+For until that day at Margaron's place, I had hardly seen a single finished Laubies product, only uncropped papers in the semi-finished state, though witnessed on-site where he painted them, in Jaganath Puri and Varkala in India.
+Each stretched frame, then, must be built exactly to the size of the painting it supports.
 Outcomes demonstrate very flush borders.